Want to jump straight to best way to interest on crypto? Uphold is our favorite crypto savings account to earn high annual interest on your crypto!

-A cryptocurrency savings account gives you access to the cryptocurrency market while allowing you to earn interest like a traditional bank savings account does.
+A cryptocurrency savings account gives you access to the cryptocurrency market while allowing you to earn dramatically (sometimes 1,000 times) higher interest rates than a bank account.
+However, there may be more risks involved in earning interest on crypto than earning interest from a bank, depending on the digital asset you provide.
 If you’re interested in long-term cryptocurrency investing, a crypto savings account can help you accrue interest while keeping your coins safe.

 Use our crash course on cryptocurrency savings accounts and account providers to get started and open your account.

 Now that you understand the basics of how to earn the most interest on crypto and how crypto savings accounts vary from traditional savings accounts, let’s take a look at a few of our favorite account providers.

 If you’re searching for a reputable platform that offers many different stablecoins and cryptocurrencies, BlockFi offers interest rates ranging from less than 0.5% to over 7.5% annually.
 BlockFi also boasts an impressive security repertoire, with cold storage custodian services from Gemini and backing from names like Valar Ventures and Morgan Creek Capital Management.
 What's more, BlockFi manages over $12 billion in digital assets, as investors trust BlockFi to secure their funds.
 Unfortunately, BlockFi had to cease offering its interest bearing accounts to U.S. citizens due to regulatory concerns.
 However, BlockFi still offers many more extremely useful tools and services for all its users.